varsha-nara/gnn-x-ersp/README.md

 # Interpretable Prototype-based Graph Information Bottleneck
 The official source code for Interpretable Prototype-based Graph Information Bottleneck at NeurIPS 2023 (https://github.com/sang-woo-seo/PGIB).
 The official code for the SPMotif dataset is at (https://github.com/Wuyxin/DIR-GNN/tree/main).
-This repository runs PGIB code on the SPMotif dataset for CPU-only configuration.
+This repository runs the PGIB code on the SPMotif dataset with bias 0.3 for CPU-only configuration.

 ## Steps to run PGIB on SPMotif-0.3
 1. Clone this repository and install conda if necessary.